sbogucki12/sbogucki12/README.md

 <p>I'm Steve.
 My current activity:</p>

+I never learned how to use .NET without relying on Entity Framework or other ORMs to intreact with databases.
+And it's been so long since I've written JavaScript without react, it's like I don't even remember vanilla JavaScript.

+<b>So...</b>  I'm rebuilding my runlog, purposely trying to stick with ODATA and vanilla JavaScript.
+For learning purposes.

 # [Run Log](https://github.com/sbogucki12/workoutdata)

 I'm thinking that once I get this working initially, I might rewrite it in TypeScript.
 I mean, it's going to need testing anyway, so I might as well practice TS while finishing it up.